 These discussions will continue over the next few years.
 To help carry the important responsibility of stewarding and sharing out these crowdsourced ideas for change, we hope people across the movement will shape, challenge, and engage with this content so it can continue to reflect the many priorities of the dynamic preservation movement today, and we can hold ourselves accountable to these goals.

 Below are seven goals that aspire to represent end-state positive outcomes for the preservation field.
 These goals reflect what the National Trust is hearing are current top priorities for change that apply broadly across an expansive preservation movement.
 Each of the seven goals are shared as the organizing framework for action.
-To learn more about how we developed these goals, please visit this page on Preservation Leadership Forum.
+To learn more about how we developed these goals, see Leading the Change Together: A National Impact Agenda for the Preservation Movement.

 To date, the National Trust has also heard hundreds of suggestions for concrete actions that people across the movement identified as potential pathways—large and small—to achieve these goals and create positive change in preservation.
 These actions highlight the need for continued change both internally in terms of how the field operates, and externally in terms of the outcomes preservation produces in the world.
 We hope these ideas will inspire more people in preservation to identify actions they can lead and act on and continue generating their own ideas for change wherever they see gaps and the greatest need.
 We invite individuals, organizations, and institutions to reflect on these ideas and what others across the movement are saying and doing, and to identify and shape their own pathway toward leading the change together.